Ever considered learning to code? If you’re bored at work, consider yourself creative, or love learning, this post is for you!

 Because it’s a large and growing sector of the economy, there are also a lot of different paths you might choose to take in the future (some of which don’t even exist yet or are on the cusp of becoming important, such as AI), and there is also likely a large and active community in your local area and online.
 These factors give the sector a sense of vitality and optimism.

 Still not convinced?
 Why not come to Northcoders’ free coding taster session?
-Or if you’re excited and want to start learning how to program, check out our Introduction to Programming courses for complete beginners.
+Or if you’re excited and want to start learning how to code, check out our Introduction to Programming courses for complete beginners in Manchester and Leeds.